ploum/lingi2401/projects/projects_2021_22/Report-Envel-Souidi-18262100.md

 I asked for assignement on an issue, which was about printing strings in different colors (rainbow, random, character by character...).

 I asked him to clarify what he needed, and what I needed to do, so I could start to work on the issue.
-I made my pull request, and then got merged fairly quickly after.
+I made my pull request, but sadly my modifications are still not merged.

 ## Conclusion